lheredias/comics-site/README.md

 - Comis Site makes use of Python on both the back and the front end thanks to Django.
 JavaScript is also used on the front end, allowing the main page to act as a single-page web app, as well as making it possible for the profile and series detail sections to display a functional "edit" button.

-- `Comics Site` also deals with the storage of files uploaded through a web app on the hard drive.
+- `Comics Site` also deals with the storage of files uploaded through a web app.
+This is done, in a local environment, on a hard drive and, in production, on Amazon S3.

+- `Comics site`

 ### **Features:**